coinbase/coinbase-pro-trading-toolkit/docs/pages/gtt/gtt_installation.md

     Ticker for BTC-USD on GDAX
     Price:    1027.35 | 24hr volume:   8644.4 | Bid:    1026.62 | Ask:    1027.35 | sequence: 16935316

+## Using the library with Javascript

+If you're writing Javascript projects, then using the GTT is as simple as

+    const GTT = require('gdax-trading-toolkit');

+This exports the library under the `GTT` variable.
+You can access sub-components by traversing the root object:

+    GTT.Core       // core components
+    GTT.Exchanges  // exchange interfaces
+    GTT.Factories  // factory methods
+    ...

+Refer to the API reference docs or browse the index files to explore the full tree.

+## Using the library with TypeScript

+When writing Typescript projects with the GTT, we recommend the following settings for your `tsconfig.json` file.
+It should be placed in your root folder:

+    {
+      "compilerOptions": {
+        "module": "commonjs",
+        "target": "es6",
+        "lib": ["es6", "es2016", "ES2016.Array.Include", "dom", "ES2017.object"],
+        "noImplicitAny": true,
+        "noImplicitReturns": true,
+        "noImplicitThis": true,
+        "noUnusedLocals": true,
+        "strictNullChecks": false,
+        "experimentalDecorators": true,
+        "outDir": "build",
+        "sourceMap": true,
+        "allowJs": true
+      },
+      "exclude": [
+        "node_modules"
+      ]
+    }

+Importing the top-level `GTT` object is also a striaghtforward import:

+     import * as GTT from 'gdax-trading-toolkit';

+Type definitions are not included in the above import, so for example the declaration

+    const feed: GDAXFeed

+requires an explicit import of the `GDAXFeed` type.
+Most TypeScript-friendly IDEs will handle the importing for you automatically, so you typically don't need to worry about it, but the resulting import will look like

+    import { GDAXFeed } from "gdax-trading-toolkit/build/src/exchanges";

 # Cloning the repo

 If you have Git installed and would like to look at, or better yet, [contribute](/contributing.html), first